 - Upper arcade (one larger central window and two laterals each side) and terrace; topped with Gothic ornamentation of the upper arches and along the roof-line with statuary and pinnacles with enclosed figures.
 Note, above the central window is St Mark with six protective angels and symbolised in the winged lion below.

 - The domes (cupuola) with sheet lead covering (two larger central and west domes and three smaller; east, south and north ones).

-The eclectic mix of Byzantine and Gothic elements, suggest a visual continuity with the adjoining Doge’s Palace.
+The mixture of Byzantine and Gothic elements, gives a degree of visual continuity with the adjoining Doge’s Palace.

 In the lower register of the facade, five round-arched portals, (larger central with left and right lateral portals), enveloped by polychrome marble columns; open into the narthex (or atrium) through bronze lined wooden doors.

 The cycle of mosaics in the lunettes on the famous facade facing Piazza San Marco, that represent the transfer of the body of Saint Mark from Alexandria; read from right to left.
 The main approach was always from the lagoon and the facade facing south, was then the first sight of the church and therefore had greater importance and impact.
 (Originally, there was a dock for boats in the Piazzetta, in front of the Doge’s palace; that was filled in to form the Molo).